rogerhendricks/rogerhendricks/README.md

 </div>

 ---
  Hi, I am Roger 👋!
 A Cardiac Electrophysiologist with a passion for implanted devices (pacemakers, defibrillators).
-I have experience building and deploying on Linux-based servers, Web Applications with Python (Django), Rust (Actix-web), PHP (Laravel), HTML, CSS (Pure, Sass, Bootstrap, Tailwind and Bulma) and JavaScript (Vanilla, and Svelte/SvelteKit).
+I have experience building and deploying on Linux-based servers, Web Applications with Python (Django), PHP (Laravel), HTML, CSS (Pure, Sass, Bootstrap, Tailwind and Bulma) and JavaScript (Vanilla, express, react and Svelte/SvelteKit).
 ---
 ### :hammer_and_wrench: Languages and Tools :
 <div>